artrexdenthur/artrexdenthur.github.io/_posts/2019-01-01-CLI-process.markdown

 # Doing the Work

 The process of this project involved various quantum steps in which a needed element of gem creation suddenly made sense (thanks usually to great documentation or explanations/help from instructors).
 When an element clicked into place like this, the next few steps fell into place almost by gravity.
-From design to end, I remember the process looking like this:
+From design to end, I remember the process looking like this:\n
 1) Setting up the gem basics and the github repo Working with the gem creation process was certainly the most novel-feeling aspect of this project.
 Certainly it's the case that I still don't understand it fully, and will need to create more gems as I go.
 This particular project still relies on many gem creation defaults (e.g., there's no reason to change the laconic but correct description of this gem's install process), but I believe I understand the changes I did make.
 2) Deciding on a data structure design